Answers to questions on changes to flexible funding.

 If you are new to the system (from 1 February 2026), you will be given a budget following your assessment.

-You will be advised next year, before any changes come into effect.
+If you are already using flexible funding, you will be advised of your budget next year, before any changes come into effect on 1 April.

 How do you define a ‘current user of flexible funding’?